IMSA GT Championship: Initial divisions

-In essence, these groups had been absorbed from the Trans Am Series.
+In essence, these groups had been absorbed from the Trans-Am Series.
 Trans Am would quickly become a support series for IMSA GT.

 History of the top series in the GT Championship

 Camel GT era

-The first champions were Peter H. Gregg and Hurley Haywood, in a Porsche 914-6 GTU.
+The first champions were Peter Gregg and Hurley Haywood, in a Porsche 914-6 GTU.
 Common winners in these early years of IMSA were the Porsche 911 Carrera RSR, and the Chevrolet Corvette.
 Camel became the title sponsor during the second season, with the series becoming known as the Camel GT Challenge Series.
 The sponsor's corporate decal had to be displayed and clearly visible on the left and right sides of all racecars, and Camel's corporate logo patch was also required to be on the Nomex driver suit's breast area, featuring Joe Camel smiling and smoking a cigarette while driving a race car.